 Meditation – the most popular natural treatment for anxiety

 Meditation for anxiety is one of the natural remedies for anxiety and depression that is very effective.
 Meditation, in its simplest terms, refers to learning how to pay attention.
-When used properly, meditation for anxiety allows you to slow down and observe the world without judgment.
-If you live with a generalized anxiety disorder (GAD), it can also help to reduce worrying thoughts and bring about a feeling of balance, calm, and focus.
+When appropriately used, meditation for anxiety allows you to slow down and observe the world without judgment.
+Living with a generalized anxiety disorder (GAD) can also help reduce worrying thoughts and bring about a feeling of balance, calm, and focus.
 One of the best ways to practice meditation is through mindfulness.

 Mindfulness meditation is a type of meditation for anxiety that helps an individual become more aware of the present moment.
-Mindfulness meditation may help reduce anxiety because they enable you to reduce worry and be aware without being fearful.
+Mindfulness meditation may help reduce anxiety because it enables you to reduce worry and be aware without fear.
 How to practice mindfulness meditation:

 - Find a comfortable position.
-Many people sit on the floor with legs crossed and spine tall.
+Many people sit on the floor with their legs crossed and their spines tall.